data-to-insight/dfe-csc-api-data-flows/docs/data_security.md

 - Additional detail:
   - The resultant hashes are truncated appropriately to fit specific data field requirements(api compliance).
-  - Since hashing is deterministic, it allows cross-referencing(instances of care worker for example are maintained(but hashed)) without compromising individual identities.
+  - Since hashing is deterministic, it allows natural/expected/realistic cross-referencing within the payload(instances of care worker for example are maintained(but hashed)) without compromising individual identities.

-#### 2. Randomisation of Demographic Information
+#### Randomisation of Data

 Personal attributes such as names, ethnicities, and postcodes are completely replaced with randomly generated equivalents: